 Kay H. Vydareny, MD, FACR is an accomplished thoracic radiologist, educator and advocate.
-She was the Michigan Radiological Society's first woman president in 1980, paving the way for generations.
-Dr. Vydareny obtained undergraduate and medical degrees from Smith College and the University of Michigan.
+She was the Michigan Radiological Society's first woman president in 1989, paving the way for future generations. of women radiologists.
+Dr. Vydareny obtained her undergraduate and medical degrees from Smith College and the University of Michigan.
 She completed post-graduate training in radiology in Grand Rapids, through Michigan State University.
 She has been on faculty at Emory University in Atlanta for the past 30 years after stints at Michigan State University and the University of Michigan.
 Dr. Vydareny's passion has always been education.
-She has been involved in direct medical student and resident education at Michigan State University, University of Michigan and Emory and has been recognized with the "Outstanding Teacher" award.
+She has been involved in direct medical student and resident education at Michigan State University, University of Michigan, and Emory and has been recognized with the "Outstanding Teacher" award.
 Programatically, she has played important roles with the American Board of Radiology and the Accreditation Council for Graduate Medical Education.
 However, she is more recognized for her societal service.
 She has served as president of the ACR Council, ACR Board of Chancellors, ACR Nominating committee, ACR Council Steering committee, president of the Association of University Radiologists, president of the ARRS and the ARRS Executive Council.
 She was instrumental in the National Lung Screening Trial.
-She is the recipient of numerous prestigious honors, including gold medals from the ACR, AUR and ARRS and the Marie Curie Award from the Association of Women Radiologists.
+She is the recipient of numerous prestigious honors, including gold medals from the ACR, AUR, and ARRS and the Marie Curie Award from the American Association for Women in Radiology.

 Katherine Scharer, MD, FACR completed undergraduate and medical school at Wayne State University.
 She did two years of Anatomic and Clinical Pathology at Beaumont Hospital before switching to Diagnostic Radiology at Wayne State University.
 Dr. Scharer completed fellowship training in Cross-sectional Imaging at Henry Ford Health Systems.
 She started practice with the Reynolds Group at Sinai-Grace Hospital.
 Later she joined Rochester Radiology and has been in practice at Crittenton Hospital in Rochester Michigan.
 Dr. Scharer was president of the Michigan Radiological Society in 2005 and has served in many other capacities including secretary and chair of the Nomination and Ethics Committees.
+She was awarded the MRS gold medal in 2016.

 Nancy Gregory, MD, FACR grew up in Bay City, Michigan.
 She received degrees in nursing from Calvin University and the University of Michigan.
 She attended Wayne State University School of Medicine and completed radiology training at Henry Ford Health System with fellowships in Nuclear Medicine, Body MRI and Breast Imaging.
 Dr. Gregory was Co-Director of Breast Imaging at William Beaumont Hospital.
-She was President-elect at the time of her death.
+She was President-elect of the MRS at the time of her death in 2013.
 Influential Women of the MRS Cont.

 Kathleen Barry, MD, FACR attended Wayne State University School of Medicine and completed post-graduate training in radiology and neuroradiology at William Beaumont Hospital.
-Dr. Barry was president of the MRS in 2009.
+Dr. Barry was president of the MRS in 2009 and was awarded the MRS gold medal in 2019.